avo-hq/docs.avohq.io/docs/2.0/fields/tags.md

 ## Acts as taggable on

-One very popular gem used for tagging is [`acts-as-taggable-on`](https://github.com/mbleigh/acts-as-taggable-on).
+One popular gem used for tagging is [`acts-as-taggable-on`](https://github.com/mbleigh/acts-as-taggable-on).
 The tags field integrates very well with it.

 You need to add `gem 'acts-as-taggable-on', '~> 9.0'` in your `Gemfile`, add it to your model `acts_as_taggable_on :tags`, and use `acts_as_taggable_on` on the field.